mmckegg/mutant/README.md

 But yeah, not really much too it.
 Just my own personal collection of tools for building interfaces, binding and persisting data (oh and that don't cause audio glitches - which as a side effect means super responsive and smooth scrolling with no "jank")

+---

+Some more (WIP) details

+## Types

+Observables that store data

+- Array
+- Dict
+- Set
+- Struct
+- Value
+- MappedArray
+- MappedDict

+## ProxyType

+A more advanced feature - allow you to create observable slots which allow you to hot-swap observables in/ out of.

+- ProxyCollection
+- ProxyDictionary
+- Proxy

+## Transforms

+Take one or more observables and transform them into an observable

+- computed
+- concat
+- dictToCollection
+- idleProxy
+- keys
+- lookup
+- map
+- merge
+- throttle
+- when

+## Sinks

+Stuff that are exit hatches / sinks / make changes in the real world.

+- HtmlElement
+- watchAll
+- watchThrottle
+- watch

+## Helpers

+A grab bag of useful things for dealing with mutant stuff.
+A lot of these are used internally, but are useful more generally

+- forEachPair
+- forEach
+- isObservable
+- onceIdle
+- resolve
+- send

 ## License

 MIT